-- 1 & 2 week look ahead schedules to verify all resources are available
+- One and two week look ahead schedules to verify all resources are available

 - Perform takeoff for ordering materials

 - Contact suppliers to schedule deliveries

-- Calculate daily costs based on time sheet & work performed
+- Calculate daily costs based on timesheet and work performed

 - Compile extra work orders with necessary backup

 - Complete timesheets and daily reports